timescale/docs/migrate/livesync.md

 * Enable features such as [hypertables][about-hypertables], [columnstore][compression], and
    [continuous aggregates][caggs] on your logical replica.

-If you have an questions or feedback, talk to us in the [Timescale Community][join-livesync-on-slack].
+If you have an questions or feedback, talk to us in [#livesync in Timescale Community][join-livesync-on-slack].

 # Prerequisites